-Additional Business Articles 2021
+Additional Entrepreneurship Articles to Read in 2021

 What is Entrepreneurship?
 Entrepreneur Definition and Meaning

-Entrepreneurship is the action of taking an idea, working hard on it, scaling it to build a profit and producing a small business or company.
+Entrepreneurship is the action of taking an idea, working hard on it, scaling it to build a profit, and producing a small business or company.

 Nevertheless, it is really a little limited.
 The entrepreneurship definition is about changing the world by solving issues.
 Like initiating societal change, establishing an advanced product, or introducing a fresh life-changing solution.